Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 **Main Code Area (Center Panel)**:

 - `Code Cells`: The central part of the screen is where you write and execute code.
 This area contains cells that can be set to different modes, such as SQL, Python, or Markdown, depending on the task you are performing.
 You can execute these cells individually, allowing for step-by-step data analysis or script execution.
-- `SQL and Python Cells`: The Python cell is likely used for data manipulation or analysis, while the SQL cell interacts with the Snowflake database, pulling or modifying data.

 **Top Right Panel (Toolbar)**:
 - `The toolbar` offers controls for managing the notebook environment.
 You can add or remove packages, start or stop the execution environment, and run all code cells at once.
 This section helps manage the workflow, ensuring smooth execution of tasks within the notebook.